 We currently exist in a profoundly interconnected world where knowledge and ideas about art can be obtained and accessed immediately by anyone wishing to research it.

 Undoubtedly, your artwork of art has influences in other artwork, art movements, and the artists that went before it.

-With this vast source of knowledge available at a finger click over the internet, you can look at and research the various pieces of art and how they are priced.
+With this vast source of knowledge available at a finger click over the internet, you can research the various art pieces and how they are priced.
 Aggregate their cost to arrive at a reasonable price for your paint.
 Besides, you will get high and lower bound prices for your artwork.
 It is essential to stick to your rates once you set them.